If once you don’t succeed, double the asking price and apply under another mayor.

 Four other public sources have been lined up:

-• $1.25 million from the Maryland Seed Community Development Anchor Institution Fund, submitted by the Maryland Institution College of Art (MICA) on behalf of the outreach center.
+• $1.25 million from the Maryland Seed Community Development Anchor Institution Fund, submitted by the Maryland Institute College of Art (MICA) on behalf of the outreach center.

 • $700,000 in bond bill money secured by State Senator Antonio Hayes (D, 40th), who was assistant deputy mayor during Dixon’s tenure as mayor.